fountainment/fountain-texture-packer/README.md

 How to use
 ----------

-Try "python ftTexPac.py PATH", PATH is the place where you put the images
+Try "python ftTexPacN.py PATH", PATH is the place where you put the images

 Examples:

-         $ python ftTexPac.py ~/Documents/image
+         $ python ftTexPacN.py ~/Documents/image
-         $ python ftTexPac.py ./image
+         $ python ftTexPacN.py ./image

-Then you will get two files in your current working directory, one .png and one .sip
+Then you will get two files in your current working directory, one .png and one .ipi

 .sip file
 ---------